-- 1) Recruits students with a public health interest for General and Board Membership of the Association, as well as inviting them to participate in Work Groups. - 2) Organize and facilitate public health initiatives tailored for students, including presentations and webinars discussing the opportunities available for volunteering and employment within public health. - 3) Connects with and engages students in public health initiatives of the Association and encouraging them to participate in Committee activities (e.g., helping to facilitate and attend presentations and webinars) - 4) Acts as a liaison between the Board and students; responding to student inquiries and connecting students with relevant Work Groups and/or Board Members of the Association.
+- 1) Recruit students with a public health interest for General and Board Membership of the Association, as well as inviting them to participate in committee working groups. - 2) Organize and facilitate public health initiatives tailored for students, including presentations and webinars discussing the opportunities available for volunteering and employment within public health. - 3) Connects with and engages students in public health initiatives of the Association and encouraging them to participate in Committee activities (e.g., helping to facilitate and attend presentations and webinars). - 4) Acts as a liaison between the Board and students, responding to student inquiries and connecting students with relevant committee working groups and/or Board Members of the Association.